 It should be noted that the table of nations is not a complete list of all children produced directly after the deluge.
-In Genesis 11 it states that men such as Arphaxad, Salah, Eber and others had many other male progeny other than what is listed in Scripture (Genesis 11:11, 13, 15, 17, etc.).
-These men, as well as Noah's sons and others found in the table, also produced daughters who are not specifically named (see Genesis 11).
+In Genesis 11 it states that men such as Arphaxad, Salah, Eber and others had many other male progeny other than what is recorded (Genesis 11:11, 13, 15, etc.).
+These men, as well as Noah's sons and others found in the table, also produced daughters who are not specifically named (Genesis 11).

-Shem's son Asshur settled in an area near the Tigris River in northern Mesopotamia.
-His descendants eventually gave rise to the Assyrian Empire, which is considered the first large power in human history.
+Shem's son Asshur, who descendants are not listed in the above table, settled in an area near the Tigris River in northern Mesopotamia.
+They eventually gave rise to the mighty nation of Assyria, which is considered the first large power in human history.
 Shem's grandson Uz has the shortest name in the Bible.
-The land named after him is the place where Job, who wrote the oldest known Scriptural book, lived (Job 1:1).
+The land named after him is the place where Job lived (Job 1:1).

 Two sons of Joktan (Ophir and Havilah), a son of Cush (Raamah) and one of Raamah's sons (Sheba) lent their names to regions that were anciently renowned for their gold (Genesis 2:11, 1Kings 9:28, Job 28:16, Ezekiel 27:22, etc.).

-The land of Canaan (Genesis 10:19), later referred to as Palestine, the promised land, the land of Israel and other designations, was given its name through one of Ham's sons who settled in the area.
+The land of Canaan (Genesis 10:19), later referred to as Palestine, the Promised Land, the nation of Israel and other designations, was given its name through one of Ham's sons who settled in the area.
 Sidon, eldest son of Canaan, founded a city on the Mediterranean Sea that was known for its trade, commerce and wealth.
-The city of Sidon is considered one of the oldest continuously inhabited locations in the world.
 The Jebusites, named after another of Canaan's sons, inhabited the city of Jebus at the time of David (1Chronicles 11:4 - 5).
 David overtook the city, renamed it Jerusalem, and made it his capital.

-Several Bible commentaries (The Bible Knowledge Commentary, Bible Reader's Companion, and others) state that some of Kittim's (grandson of Japheth) descendants settled the island of Cyprus.
+Utilizing the table of nations, several Biblical commentaries (The Bible Knowledge Commentary, Bible Reader's Companion, and others) state that some of Kittim's (grandson of Japheth) descendants settled the island of Cyprus.
 This island was the location where the New Testament apostle named Barnabas grew up (Acts 4:36).
 One of Kittim's brothers, Dodanim, is believed to have settled in the island of Rhodes (Holman Bible Dictionary).
-After Christ's millennial reign on the earth the devil will be allowed one last chance to deceive the whole world, which is symbolically referred to as Gog and Magog (Revelation 20:8).